 How To Display Thumbnail Images In Terminal

-A while ago, we discussed about Fim, a lightweight, CLI image viewer application used to display various type of images, such as bmp, gif, jpeg, and png etc., from command line.
+A while ago, we discussed about Fim and Viu – the CLI image viewer applications used to display various type of images, such as bmp, gif, jpeg, and png etc., from command line.
 Today, I stumbled upon a similar utility named ‘lsix’.
 It is like ‘ls’ command in Unix-like systems, but for images only.
 The lsix is a simple CLI utility designed to display thumbnail images in Terminal using Sixel graphics.
 For those wondering, Sixel, short for six pixels, is a type of bitmap graphics format.
-It uses ImageMagick, so almost all file formats supported by imagemagick will work fine.
+It uses ImageMagick, so almost all file formats supported by imagemagick will work just fine.

 Concerning the features of lsix, we can list the following: